Master of Science Degree

-Graduate students are advised to confer with their program’s academic advisor to review program course requirements as well as identifying any deficiencies throughout their study.
+Graduate students are advised to confer with their program’s academic advisor to review program course requirements and identify any deficiencies throughout their study.
 Any changes or adjustments to the program will require the advisor’s consent.

-Students admitted to graduate study with the bachelor’s degree in civil engineering (or its equivalent) from an accredited curriculum can normally satisfy the requirements for a MS degree by completing a minimum of 45 units of courses at Stanford following an approved program of study (Program Proposal for a Master’s Degree) [PDF] subject to the following conditions:
+Students admitted to graduate study with the bachelor’s degree in civil engineering (or its equivalent) from an accredited curriculum can normally satisfy the requirements for a MS degree by completing a minimum of 45 units of courses at Stanford following an approved program of study; see Program Proposal for a Master’s Degree (PDF) subject to the following conditions:

 - For the Master of Science in Civil and Environmental Engineering, at least 30 units must be at the graduate level (courses numbered 200 or above) and at least 24 units must be from the School of Engineering.
 In addition, each CEE program area (see table above) has specific coursework requirements.

 - The Master of Science in Engineering has two requirements: